RosaMeyer/IntroProg-Spring2024/README.md

 - [Exercises](https://github.com/NumEconCopenhagen/IntroProg-exercises)

-Please check out the [course website](https://sites.google.com/view/numeconcph-introprog/home) for installation guides, deadlines, and other relevant information.
+Check out the [course website](https://sites.google.com/view/numeconcph-introprog/home) for installation guides, deadlines, and other relevant information.

+Please feel free to email me at jdc334@alumni.ku.dk with any questions or uncertainties you might have in relation to the content of the course.
+I won't always be able to provide a quick response, but I'll do my best to answer as fast as possible!